Predict+Optimize Problem in Renewable Energy Scheduling: Competition setup

-The competition was then conducted in two phases.
-Phase~1 ran for 3 months, from July to October 2021.
-Phase~2 ran for approximately 3 weeks during October 2021.
-The goal of Phase~1 was to optimally schedule batteries and timetabled activities (lectures) for the month of October 2020.
-Participants could submit forecasts and/or optimal schedules to a leaderboard during this phase.
-These were then evaluated, with the results visible to all participants.
 During Phase~2 of the competition, data for October 2020 was released to the participants, who were asked to perform the same forecasting and optimization exercise as Phase~1, but for November 2020.
 Several problems in the competition setup were addressed at this time.
 Notably, time zones for forecasting and optimization were aligned, and we ensured that no large outliers equivalent to those identified in the Phase~1 test data set (which made forecasting less important) were present in the Phase~2 test set.

 During this phase, only minimal feedback was provided to the participants about the quality of their submissions in the form of whether the solution was valid, and whether it was better, equal, or worse than the sample submission.

 Phase~2 of the competition determined the winners and prizes awarded.
 The majority of prizes (USD \$18k from a total of USD \$20k) were awarded based on optimal energy cost.
 Teams could choose any methodology for optimization.
 This included the freedom not to perform forecasting if this was deemed unnecessary.
 However, a separate forecasting prize of USD \$2k was awarded to the best forecasting solution, to encourage the participants to consider forecasting as part of their solution, and to promote a competition that integrates forecasting and optimization.